CommuniCare Advantage provides Medicare Advantage plans, which offer benefits in addition to traditional Medicare coverage.

 Congress created Medicare+Choice plans, or Part C plans, in 1997.
 In 2003, they became known as Medicare Advantage Plans.
 Medicare Advantage Plans offer a more coordinated process to healthcare for older Americans than traditional, fee-for-service Medicare.
 These plans typically provide extra benefits that may include wellness services, dental care, and vision care.
 Learn more about benefits

 Medicare Advantage plans cover the services offered in Parts A and B. Many Advantage Plans also cover Part D (prescription) services plus additional services.
 (CommuniCare Advantage does.)
-About a third of Americans who receive Medicare participate in an Advantage Plan.
+About a third of Americans who receive Medicare participate in a Medicare Advantage plan.